-Addictive eating behaviours were assessed using the Modified Yale Food Addiction Scale 2.0 (mYFAS 2.0).36 The mYFAS 2.0 is a 13 question tool which assesses addictive eating behaviours, and associated clinically significant distress and impairment.
-From this, the number of food addiction symptoms can be calculated (0-11), as well as determining whether an individual is food addicted (≥2 symptoms and endorsement of the criteria for clinical impairment or distress) or not, and the severity of food addiction (mild; 2-3 symptoms, moderate; 4-5 symptoms, severe; ≥6 symptoms).
-The mYFAS 2.0 usually assesses behaviour over the past 12 months, however in this study participants are asked to think about the past six months in order to align with the study data collection time points.
+Addictive eating behaviours were assessed using the Modified Yale Food Addiction Scale 2.0 (mYFAS 2.0).37 The mYFAS 2.0 is a 13-question tool which assesses addictive eating behaviours, and associated clinically significant distress and impairment.
+From this, the number of food addiction symptoms can be calculated (0-11), and it can be determined whether an individual is food addicted (≥2 symptoms and endorsement of the criteria for clinical impairment or distress) or not, and the severity of food addiction (mild; 2-3 symptoms, moderate; 4-5 symptoms, severe; ≥6 symptoms).
+The mYFAS 2.0 usually assesses behaviour over the past 12 months; however in this study participants are asked to think about the past 6 months in order to align with the study data collection time points.